smdabdoub/phylotoast/README.rst

 Citing
 ------

-Dabdoub, S.M. and Kumar, P.S., *PhyloToAST: Bioinformatics tools for species-level analysis and visualization of complex microbial communities*.
+Dabdoub, S.M. et al., *PhyloToAST: Bioinformatics tools for species-level analysis and visualization of complex microbial communities*.
-2015.
-(Manuscript in preparation).
+2016.
+(Manuscript in revision).

 Publications using PhyloToAST
 ------------------------------